Skip to main content

 await client.close()

 Always call close() when done to properly clean up WebSocket connections and resources.
+Connection time is determined by how long clients and workers are connected to a session.

 Events